HutsonLabs/policies/privacy_policy.md

 - We do not sell personal data nor do we permit it to be used for reasons other than those for which it was originally provided.
 If this practice should change in the future, we will update this policy accordingly and provide individuals with opt-out or opt-in choice as appropriate.

 - We may be required to release personal data in response to lawful requests from public authorities including to meet national security and law enforcement requirements.

-### We commit to resolving all complaints

-In compliance with the EU-US Privacy Shield Principles and the Swiss-US Privacy Shield Principles, we commit to resolve complaints about your privacy and our collection or use of your personal information.
-European Union, United Kingdom, or Swiss individuals with inquiries or complaints regarding this privacy policy should first contact [privacy@aureumdata.com](mailto:privacy@aureumdata.com).

-Hutson Labs has further committed to refer unresolved privacy complaints under the EU-US Privacy Shield Principles and the Swiss-US Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by BBB National Programs.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit [https://bbbprograms.org/privacy-shield-complaints/](https://bbbprograms.org/privacy-shield-complaints/) for more information and to file a complaint.
-This service is provided at no cost to you.
-Please do not submit GDPR complaints to BBB EU Privacy Shield.

-If your EU-US Privacy Shield complaint cannot be resolved through these described channels, under certain conditions, you may invoke binding arbitration for some residual claims not resolved by other redress mechanisms.
-To learn more, please view the Privacy Shield Annex 1 at [https://www.privacyshield.gov/article?id=ANNEX-I-introduction](https://www.privacyshield.gov/article?id=ANNEX-I-introduction).

 ## Changes & questions

 We may update this policy as needed to comply with relevant regulations and reflect any new practices.
 You can view a history of the changes to our policies [on GitHub](https://github.com/hutsonphd/policies/commits/main).